spennington/ram/README.md

 converted using the 3:4:6:8 conversion paradigm used by Android (http://developer.android.com/guide/practices/screens_support.html#DesigningResources)

-More inforamtion about the ramfile can be found below.

 Finally, the developer can execute:

     ram convert

-And ram will conver the two master files into eight image files inside the correct folders.
+And ram will convert the two master files into eight image files inside the correct folders.

 ramfile